danneu/rust-reddit/README.md

 # rust-reddit

-Crawls all of the submissions in a subreddit.
+Crawls all submissions in a subreddit.

 ## Example